I'll Take You There: Weekly charts

+Year-end charts

+Other versions

-In 1991, the song returned to #1 on the R&B chart when it was covered by BeBe & CeCe Winans, with Mavis Staples featured as a guest artist on the track.
-The single also made #90 on the Hot 100.
+In 1991, the song returned to number-one on the US R&B chart when it was covered by BeBe & CeCe Winans, with Mavis Staples featured as a guest artist on the track.
+The single also peaked at number 90 on the Hot 100 and number 11 on the Holland National Airplay chart.

-In 1994, the British band General Public released a cover of "I'll Take You There" featured in the film Threesome.
-It peaked at #22 on the weekly Billboard Hot 100 chart and #95 on its year-end chart.
-It also peaked at #38 on the year-end chart of Canadian RPM Top Singles.
-This version features an added toasted verse specific to this rendition.

 In 2005, Sammy Hagar and The Waboritas released a cover titled "Let Me Take You There" as the first single from their 2006 album Livin' It Up!